telemometer/customer-office/README.md

 2. Delete `.prettierrc` file
 3. Create scripts in `package.json` and run all of them to check if everything is working
+4. Add record to nx.json release.projects

 ## TODO

-- CI/CD pipeline
+- CI pipeline PUBLISH
-- SemVer Changelog
+- SemVer Changelog and precommit hook

 - microfrontends vs libs
 - protect repo branch